wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

 ## Introduction

-In this exercise we will use a sample CSV data file to trigger the wis2box workflow and publish WIS2 notifications using the dataset you configured in the previous practical session.
+In this exercise we will use some sample data files to trigger the wis2box workflow and **publish WIS2 data-notifications** for the dataset you configured in the previous practical session.

+During the exercise we will monitor the status of the data ingest using the **Grafana dashboard** and **MQTT Explorer**.
+The Grafana dashboard uses data from Prometheus and Loki to display the status of your wis2box, while MQTT Explorer allows you to see the WIS2 data notifications published by your wis2box instance.

- Note that wis2box will converts CSV into BUFR format before publishing it to the MQTT broker as per the data-mappings pre-configured in your dataset.
-In the next exercises, you will learn more about how data-conversion in the wis2box works.
+Note that wis2box will transform the example data to BUFR format before publishing it to the MQTT broker as per the data-mappings pre-configured in your dataset.
 For this exercise, we will focus on the different methods to upload data to your wis2box instance and how to see if you correctly ingested and published the data.

-The **Grafana dashboard** uses data from Prometheus and Loki to display the status of your wis2box.
-Prometheus store time-series data from the metrics collected, while Loki store the logs from the containers running on your wis2box instance.
-This data allows you to check how much data is received on MinIO and how many WIS2 notifications are published, and if there are any errors detected in the logs.
+Data transformation will be covered later in the [Data conversion tools](../data-conversion-tools) practical session.

 ## Preparation

-This section will use the dataset for "surface-based-observations/synop" previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session and requires you to have configured stations in the **wis2box-webapp** as described in the [Configuring station metadata](/practical-sessions/configuring-station-metadata) practical session.
+This section will use the dataset for "surface-based-observations/synop" previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session and requires you to know how to configure stations in the **wis2box-webapp** as described in the [Configuring station metadata](/practical-sessions/configuring-station-metadata) practical session.

-Login to your student VM using your SSH client (PuTTY or other).
+Make sure you can login to your student VM using your SSH client (PuTTY or other).

 Make sure wis2box is up and running: